Skip to main content

 Mastering the Circadian Rhythm through Sleep

 Cortisol has a natural, diurnal rhythm.
-It is highest in the morning (the “cortisol awakening response”) to promote wakefulness and energy, and it gradually tapers throughout the day, reaching its lowest point in the middle of the night to allow for deep, restorative sleep. and poor lifestyle habits flatten this curve, leading to low cortisol in the morning (fatigue, brain fog) and high cortisol at night (insomnia, anxiety).
+It is highest in the morning (the “cortisol awakening response”) to promote wakefulness and energy, and it gradually tapers throughout the day, reaching its lowest point in the middle of the night to allow for deep, restorative sleep.
+Chronic stress and poor lifestyle habits flatten this curve, leading to low cortisol in the morning (fatigue, brain fog) and high cortisol at night (insomnia, anxiety).
 Restoring this rhythm is fundamental to reversing GR insensitivity.

-A rigorous protocol is essential:
+A rigorous sleep hygiene protocol is essential:

 Intervention Mechanism of Action